HSF/hsf.github.io/_gsocproposals/2020/proposal_Phoenix.md

 A more intuitive interface to allow complex object selection and visualisation, possibility to animate the events (for outreach and PR purposes).
 Better functionality and the ability to display events in "real time"

 ## Requirements
-Angular, Typescript, Web development (GUI design experience a bonus).
+Angular, Typescript, Web development (GUI design experience and [threejs](https://threejs.org) knowledge a bonus).

 ## Mentors
   * [Edward Moyse](mailto:edward.moyse@cern.ch)